 - Adolescents learn at a remarkably rapid pace

 Parents play a critical and protective role in the lives of tweens and teens.
-Dr. Daniel Romer, a leading health and developmental psychologist at the University of Pennsylvania, proposes the Life-Span Wisdom Model.
-This model recognizes that the brain is maturing during adolescence.
-It sees these years as a time where new experiences are needed to maximize learning.
-It is that learning that solidifies into the knowledge that will last a lifetime.
-But it also points out that some of those experiences may involve risk because there is so much to learn right beyond the boundaries of what we’ve previously known.
+Dr. Daniel Romer, a leading psychologist at the University of Pennsylvania, proposes a helpful model that explains how the brain is maturing during adolescence.
+The teen years are a time where new experiences are needed to maximize learning.
+What is learned during adolescence becomes the knowledge that will last a lifetime.
+Some of those experiences may involve risk because there is so much to learn right beyond the boundaries of what was previously known.

 Maximizing learning is about so much more than school.
 It is also about supporting healthy sensation seeking.
 Development is happening before our eyes and the brain our teens build determines their future success.
 Adolescents are super learners.
 They take in what we teach them formally and informally – they learn what is expected from them and what is “normal.”

 It is important that teens are exposed to knowledge and experiences that help them to reach their potential.
 This means looking for ways to create, reinforce, and enhance the environments in which our teens are learning.
 To make them enriching and nurturing.
 This is not about putting pressure on our teens to excel.
 Nor is it about exposing them to every possible activity.
 It is about providing positive experiences and modeling what an emotionally healthy, thoughtful, and engaged adult looks like.

 1) Create Opportunities for Safe Exploration

 We must learn to accept that adolescents are wired to take risks and seek out pleasure and excitement.
 We should support this as part of a commitment to be the on the side of development — to trust that our teens are doing what they must to grow.
 These “sensations” promote learning.
 Teens are driven to find thrilling, new experiences both to expand their knowledge and to gain the life lessons that will carry them into adulthood.